Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 Guerrin

 This is the most iconic and emblematic pizza restaurant in Buenos Aires.
-It was founded in 1932 by 2 Italians, and according to the legend, the oven number 1 has been on since then.
+It was founded in 1932 by 2 Italians, and according to the legend, oven number 1 has been on since then.
 Ovens work strictly with “quebracho” wood.

 • Muzzarella